Instructions Reference

 It stores a mapping from each key value to the matching node(s) in a hash table

-Subsequent key() calls with the same key name and document reuse this index — the lookup is a hash table get, not a document scan.
+Later key() calls with the same key name and document reuse this index.
+The lookup becomes a hash table read, not a document scan.

 #Key Lookup vs. Predicate Filtering